 Stigma is blamed for the reluctance of individuals who experience symptoms of mental illness to tell anyone what they are going through.
 A 13-year old begins hearing voices from the lamp—who will they tell?
 A 20-year old feels so worthless that ending their life becomes a real solution—who will they tell?
 A 75-year old man has lost his partner and his friends, and his children don’t visit; he sees no point in living—who will he tell?

 Words matter.
 Those who serve individuals who live with biological brain disorders, commonly referred to as mental illnesses, have a duty to advocate for the just and respectful treatment for those they serve.
 Consider yourself challenged to pay attention to what you say and what you hear, and challenge others to do the same.
 Try using one of the many, many other words that describe what you want to say.
 You’ll likely find it a wild and outrageous and unique and silly and irrational and outlandish and ridiculous and peculiar experience!

-Karen J. Aspenson, MSW, CAPSW, is a clinician with the Wellness Screen program.
+Karen J. Aspenson, MSW, CAPSW, is a former clinician with the Wellness Screen program.
 She serves students in the Hortonville Area School District through the E3 program.
 E3 is a comprehensive school-based mental health services collaborative that combines mental health education, support, screening and treatment.